jdum/odfdo/README.md

  - `odfdo-styles`: command line interface tool to manipulate styles of ODF files.
  - `odfdo-replace`: find a pattern (regex) in an ODF file and replace by some string.
  - `odfdo-highlight`: highlight the text matching a pattern (regex) in an ODF file.
+ - `odfdo-headers`: print the headers of an ODF file.

 About styles: the best way to apply style is by merging styles from a template document into your generated document (See `odfdo-styles` script).